derekfrye/sql-middleware/docs/README.md

 ) -> Result<(), SqlMiddlewareDbError> {
     let query = QueryAndParams::new(
+        // Use appropriate parameter syntax for your DB
+        // if you don't, it will probably fail
-        // Use appropriate parameter syntax for your DB "INSERT INTO users (id, name) VALUES ($1, $2)", vec![
+        "INSERT INTO users (id, name) VALUES ($1, $2)", vec![
             RowValues::Int(user_id),